WS26: IEA Bioenergy eWorkshop – Contribution of sustainable biomass and bioenergy in INDUSTRY TRANSITIONS towards a circular economy

 Intro & Part 1: Biomass for medium and high temperature heat in industry

-This first session of the workshop will start with introductory presentations of ADEME and IEA on the role of biomass in industry, and will then go into a number of cases and strategies to use biomass for medium to high temperature heat (e.g. steam supply) in industry.
-The focus in this session is on opportunities to defossilize low- of medium scale industries, such as food industries.
+This first session of the workshop started with introductory presentations of ADEME and IEA on the role of biomass in industry, and then went into a number of cases and strategies to use biomass for medium to high temperature heat (e.g. steam supply) in industry.
+The focus in this session was on opportunities to defossilize low- of medium scale industries, such as food industries.

 Jim Spaeth, US DoE (United States); Mark Brown, University of Sunshine Coast (Australia)

 David Marchal, ADEME (France): The French biomass policy framework